 K-pop sites in Seoul

 K-pop has been blowing up the media lately, with many groups winning awards and breaking records.

-The Hallyu K-star Road: located in one of the more upscale neighbourhoods in Gangnam.
-The route is separated in 4 areas each being covered in GangnamDols or large bear statues holding the names and logos of many k-pop groups and K-actors on them.
-The route also shows you many restaurants and cafes frequented by kpop idols.
-Who knows maybe you will see one there!
+The Hallyu K-star Road is located in one of the more upscale neighbourhoods in Gangnam.
+The route is separated into 4 areas each being covered in Gangnam Dolls or large bear statues holding the names and logos of many K-pop groups and K-actors on them.

 There are many celebrity-owned restaurants and cafes: